kaizten/kaizten.github.io/development/vue/style-guide.md

 ```
 In this subclass, we have added two text fields for the user to enter their username and password.
 The subclass can be used in place of the base component without affecting the overall functionality of the application.
 When the form is submitted, the submit method from the base component will still be called, and the message will still be logged to the console.
 By following the Liskov Substitution Principle in this way, the development of the UI can become more flexible and scalable, making it easier to maintain and extend the application over time.
 Just like the Open/Closed principle, the Liskov substitution principle is also something that is already integrated into the architecture of Vue and we make use of it without knowing what it is actually called.

-**32. Interface Segregation Principle (ISP).** This principle states that clients should not be forced to depend on methods that they do not use.
+32. Interface Segregation Principle (ISP).
+This principle states that clients should not be forced to depend on methods that they do not use.
 In other words, it’s better to have smaller, more specific interfaces that are tailored to the needs of each client, rather than one large interface that includes methods that are not relevant to all clients.
 This helps to reduce the coupling between different parts of a system and can make it easier to maintain and modify the code over time.
 ISP is one of the key reasons why components are used in Vue (or any other component-based framework).
 It gives us the ability to break down complex structures into smaller components with simpler behaviors and singular responsibilities.

 Consider the following example :
 ```javascript